loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 ## Step-by-step for all decision tools

-1. Author starts a discussion thread, and invites members.
-At any point, a member can start a decision, using any of the available Loomio decision tools
-2. Member sets up the decision with title, details and options
-3. People participate
+1. You choose to use a poll or proposal (within a thread)
+2. You name it, describe the question or proposal it represents, and set its duration
+3. You notify group members (typically all, but you may select none or specific...)
+3. Group members participate and share a tweet-length message with their selection
-4. People can change their minds as understanding develops
+4. They can change their minds as understanding develops; live results are available
 5. A reminder is sent out the day before closing
-6. The poll closes, and everyone is informed of the results
+6. The poll closes, and everyone can see the results
 7. The author sets an outcome, notifying everyone of what will happen next.

 ## Ways of using proposals